2020 Winter Session Review

 Key Personnel Changes

 The Collegium did not take any decision concerning the appointment of judges to the Supreme Court.
-Instead, it focussed on the appointment of Chief Justices and transfer of judges in the High Courts.
+Instead, it focused on the appointment of Chief Justices and transfer of judges in the High Courts.

-With Justice Indu Malhotra retiring on 13 March 2021 the strength of the Court will be reduced to 29 judges.
+With Indu Malhotra J retiring on March 13th 2021 the strength of the Court will be reduced to 29 judges.
 Amidst tackling online courts and other COVID induced administrative concerns, will the Court be able to select new Justices in the next term?

 Cases to Look Forward to